avery-gfs/CS-2/log.md

   extend to metric)
 - Maybe use `Duration` for the demo class (instead of `Time`) to (12 <-> 0) quirkiness
+- Actually time is good, but hold off on am/pm until we change the internal rep
 - Add tests to handle negative values
 - Use 4 spaces for code (to match idle)
 - Less focus on math methods